brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 3. Create IAM Roles
 4. Create an Auto Scaling Group
 5. Run Docker containers in your ECS Cluster
+6. Update Docker containers in your ECS Cluster

 To understand what all of these steps mean and how to do them, let's walk through an example.